 Seasonal merchants: In order to promote safety and a welcoming feel to downtown during the winter months are asked to utilize ways to brighten up their storefronts in the off season when the business is shut down and refrain from covering windows with brown paper.
-Consider keeping display windows lit (LED lighting).
+Consider keeping display windows lit (preferably with LED or other energy-efficient lighting).